mugraph-payments/mugraph/README.md

    is being transacted and the amounts.
 Those increase risk of deanonimization with data and pattern analysis.

-We improve this scheme in two ways:
+We improve this scheme in three ways:

 1. Delegates (Mugraph equivalent to Mints) can not issue tokens by themselves.
    Instead, users create them directly, using [Mithril Certified